-Crabtree Falls Trail is a 2.7 mile moderately trafficked loop trail located near Marion, NC that features a waterfall and is rated as difficult.
+Crabtree Falls Trail is a 2.7 mile moderately trafficked loop trail located near Marion, North Carolina that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash